turingschool-examples/viewing_party/README.md

     end
   end
 ```
-- The `MovieService` object interacts with the API datapoint and creates Openstruct objects to interact with various facades for different components of our application code.
+- The `MovieService` object interacts with the API datapoint and creates OpenStruct objects to interact with various facades for different components of our application code.
 In this example, most of the content on the Movie Details page is generated from an OpenStruct object.
 ```ruby
   # app/services/movie_service.rb
   require 'ostruct'